melatonia/meloworld-dotfiles/README.md

 ## 🌸 the bar

-workspace pills that slide in when you open something and slide out when you close it. scroll the mouse wheel to switch workspaces. a clock in the center. audio, bluetooth, power profile, network, battery, date, and session on the right.
+workspace pills that slide in when you open something and slide out when you close it. scroll the mouse wheel to switch workspaces.

 ---

 ## 🪴 the popups

-three popups. all animated — slide down from the top when they open, slide back up when they close. all share the same design language so they feel like they belong together.
+all animated — slide down from the top when they open, slide back up when they close. all share the same design language so they feel like they belong together.

 ### 🔊 audio